emiljoha/garn/README.rst

 Installation
 ------------
-If not allready installed install `Kwant <https://kwant-project.org>`_.
+If not allready installed, install `Kwant <https://kwant-project.org>`_.

-To install Garn simply copy the "/garn" folder to somewere in your sys.path.
+To install Garn simply copy /garn folder to somewere in your sys.path.
+No need for compiling.